tkaczmarzyk/beandiff/src/site/markdown/index.md

 	Diff diff = BeanDiff.diff(parent1, parent2);

 That's it!
-Even though you can configure most of the aspects of the comparison, the BeanDiff class provides easy to use methods with common defaults.
+Even though you can configure most of the aspects of the comparison, the <tt>BeanDiff</tt> class provides easy to use methods with common defaults.
 In most cases it's just what you expect.

 Of course you need the possibility to inspect the result: